smallwoj/comp-3350/Notes/unit_1_agile.md

 - Too many short stories can be difficult to manage
   - Merge together if it makes sense
 - Estimating process gets easier as time goes on
+### Small User Stories
+ex.
+Big story `Show me details about the courses I've completed.`
+- Letter grade
+- Calculate my GPA
+- How many credit hours left in my degree

+Shared
+- `Generate my transcript` would use the same small stories

+Prioritized separately from big user stories
+- High priority small stories are necessary for big stories

+Highest priority big stories will be broken down & planned for this release
+- *Just enough* planning -> YAGNI
+  - You Aren't Gonna Need It
+  - Might not need something in your planning